 Three personality characteristics necessary for a successful expat life

-I asked for feedback on this topic on my Facebook page recently.
-The results are displayed in the picture above and listed here.
+I asked for feedback on this topic on my Facebook page a while back.
+The results are displayed in the image above, and listed here.

 Top three expat personality traits